 This volume explores the inter-linkages between social exclusion and poverty in rural north India.
 Social exclusion is understood as a pervasive phenomenon, making its presence felt in daily village life and national politics alike.
 Inclusion is seen more as a concentrated effort by state and non-state actors to include the socially excluded into the mainstream by means of empowerment and education.
 This volume is an outcome of the author's decade-long fieldwork and grassroots activism.

-Contents: I. The Theme of Social Exclusion 2.
+Contents: Introduction; I. The Theme of Social Exclusion 2.
 Representation and Empowerment: A Field-view of the 2005 Bihar Election from the Perspective of the Excluded 3.
 Is Culture the Culprit?
 4. 'We Shall Be Educated, If There Is Irrigation': Complexities in Natural Resource Management; Irrigation Infrastructure in Gaya 5.
-Dealings in Satyagraha and Lending the Land:

-Patterns in Ideology and Institution-Building in the Inclusive Initiative of the Bhudan Movement 6.
+Dealings in Satyagraha and Lending the Land: Patterns in Ideology and Institution-Building in the Inclusive Initiative of the Bhudan Movement 6.
 Sustaining the School: NGO Intervention in Rural Primary Education and its Sustainability 7.
 Child Labour in Sitamarhi: Educational Apparatus and Attainment 8.
 Faith in Females: Panchayats in Bihar-A Study of Two Regions 9.
-When the Excluded Are Sought to Be Included: The Self-Help Group Initiative in Linking the Poor into Institutionalised Indebtedness

-2017 978-93-8639-244-2 ₹1435 320 pp Hardback

-India's Aged

-Needs and Vulnerabilities

-Edited by Udaya S. Mishra, Professor, Centre for Development Studies, Trivandrum, Kerala; and S. Irudaya Rajan, Professor, Centre for Development Studies, Trivandrum, Kerala

-This book comprises timely discussions surrounding the most vulnerable aspects of elderly life-health and well being, under the evolving circumstance of economic and societal transition.
+When the Excluded Are Sought to Be Included: The Self-Help Group Initiative in Linking the Poor into Institutionalised Indebtedness 2017 978-93-8639-244-2 ₹1585 320 pp Hardback India's Aged Needs and Vulnerabilities Edited by Udaya S. Mishra, Professor, Centre for Development Studies, Trivandrum, Kerala; and S. Irudaya Rajan, Professor, Centre for Development Studies, Trivandrum, Kerala This book comprises timely discussions surrounding the most vulnerable aspects of elderly life-health and well being, under the evolving circumstance of economic and societal transition.
 The issues raised and discussed here relate to (a) whether the nature of living arrangements has a bearing on health outcomes and perceptions of the elderly, and (b) whether the real or perceived economic dependence of the elderly is illusive and if financial vulnerability in old age is conditioned by translation of capabilities into functioning.

-Contents: Aging: A Global Reality and a Developmental Concern I. Changing Economic Dependence of the Indian Elderly: Evidence from NSSO Surveys in 1983 and 2009-10 2.
-Dependency in the Elderly in India: Do Circumstances Matter?
-3. Population Ageing and Household Health Spending in India 4.
-Healthcare Utilisation among the Elderly in India: Does Family Matter?
-5. Disability-Free Life Expectancy among the Elderly 6.
+Contents: Aging: A Global Reality and a Developmental Concern; I. Changing Economic Dependence of the Indian Elderly 2.
+Dependency in the Elderly in India 3.
+Population Ageing and Household Health Spending in India 4.
+Healthcare Utilisation among the Elderly in India 5.
+Disability-Free Life Expectancy among the Elderly 6.
 Living Arrangements of the Elderly in India: Issues and Implications 7.
 Are Elderly Living with Family in Good Health?
-8. Living Arrangements and the Health of the Elderly in India: The Effect of Contextual Level Factors 9.
-Life Satisfaction among the Elderly in Kerala: A Longitudinal Analysis 10.
-Food and Nutritional Security among the Aged in India

-Contributors: Anjana A., T. R. Dilip, William Joe, Anil Kumar, Sanjay K. Mohanty, Syam Prasad, S. Siva Raju, Shalini Rudra, Tannistha Samanta, Akanksha Srivastava, S. Sunitha 2017 978-93-8668-957-3 ₹1435 272 pp Hardback Politics and the Right to Work India's National Rural Employment Guarantee Act Rob Jenkins, Professor of Political Science at Hunter College and The Graduate Center, City University of New York; James Manor, the Emeka Anyaoku Professor Emeritus of Commonwealth Studies at the School of Advanced Study, University of London
+8. Living Arrangements and the Health of the Elderly in India 9.
+Life Satisfaction among the Elderly in Kerala 10.
+Food and Nutritional Security among the Aged in India Contributors: Anjana A., T. R. Dilip, William Joe, Anil Kumar, Sanjay K. Mohanty, Syam Prasad, S. Siva Raju, Shalini Rudra, Tannistha Samanta, Akanksha Srivastava, S. Sunitha

+2017 978-93-8668-957-3 ₹1585 272 pp Hardback

+Kerala Modernity

+Ideas, Spaces and Practices in Transition

+Edited by Satheese Chandra Bose, Assistant Professor, Department of Political Science, Government Sanskrit College, Pattambi; Shiju Sam Varughese, Assistant Professor, Centre for Studies in Science, Technology and Innovation Policy, School of Social Sciences, Central University of Gujarat, Gandhinagar

+With a Foreword by Gopal Guru